11 Reasons To Watch “Farscape”, Twenty Years+ Later

 The show was also quite liberal and ahead of its time when it comes to interracial, interspecies and inter-puppets relationships.
 The characters all wanted each other without thinking about race, alien-form or even gender.

-And while unfortunately there were very few direct references to sexuality, Chiana (Gigi Edgley) is believed to have been bisexual, or pansexual, or everything-sexual (I don’t think they had labels in her universe).
+And while, unfortunately, there were very few direct references to sexuality, Chiana (Gigi Edgley) is believed to have been bisexual, pansexual, or everything-sexual (I don’t think they had labels in her universe).

 And don’t even get me started on what Scorpius REALLY wanted from Crichton…